Tell us a bit about yourself before you enrolled in the Visual Computing program at SFU.

 Why did you chose to come to Canada?

 Canada has always been in my wish list to travel.
 When I decided to pursue my master in visual computing, SFU was the first to show up on my list.
 Apart from the fact SFU’s visual computing specialization is the first of its kind in Canada, the university itself maintains an excellent reputation for research in computer vision.

 What is the most important thing you have learned in the program so far?

-Why do you think this program is important or significant?
+Why do you think this program is significant?

 What types of jobs are you looking for?
 How does this program fit with your career goals?

 My current career objective is to be in product management or program management relating to computer vision.
 Being part of the visual computing program helped to shape my technical knowledge as well as sharpen my understanding of implementation details.
 The talks and demos provided by companies to our cohort offered me better insight to the current state of the visual computing industry in the region.